Yepkit/ykush/README.md

 Some dependencies may not have been satisfied and some additional systems components and utilities may be required.
 If that was the case please install them and re-run the script.

 After a successful build process you can install the ykush command in the system.
-To do so run:
+To do so, in `ykush/` folder run:
 ```
-./install.sh
+sudo ./install.sh
 ```

 After install, the `ykush` command is ready for use.